SymbolAnkit/Azure_HDInsight/Basics_Of_Spark_On_HDInsight.md

 __IMPORTANT:__ Another important RDD action is saving the output to a file.
 See the Read and write data from Azure Storage Blobs (WASB) notebook for more information.

    ###### What is a dataframe?
 The pyspark.sql library provides an alternative API for manipulating structured datasets, known as "dataframes".
 (Dataframes are not a Spark-specific concept but pyspark provides its own dedicated dataframe library.)
-These are different from RDDs, but you can convert an RDD into a dataframe or vice-versa, if required.
+These are different from RDDs, but we can **convert an RDD into a dataframe or vice-versa, if required**.

 See Spark SQL and DataFrame Guide for more information.

-   ###### How do I make a dataframe?
+   ###### How do we make a dataframe?
 You can load a dataframe directly from an input data source.
 See the following notebooks included with your Spark cluster for more information.

 __Read and write data from Azure Storage Blobs (WASB)__